Zhirui86/zhirui86/README.md

 ## Hi there!👋 This is Zhirui(Raymond).
 - 🔭 I’m currently a senior student of NPU(西北工业大学）.I will be at SKD(上海科技大学) for postgraduate study in Sep 2025.
-- 🌱 I’m interested in Robot Learning & Generative AI research in my upcoming research career.
+- 🌱 I’m interested in Robot Learning & Generative AI in my upcoming research career.
 - 🏀 I'm a huge fan of basketball and 👑LeBron James.I also fascinate doing fitness training at lesuire.
 - 🙌🏻 ***Looking for any potential academic cooperation!***